bgaudino/halfempty/README.md

 Half-Empty uses Bootstrap to help style the app, React to create and render task components, and Quill to render rich text editors.
 Many icons from Font Awesome were also used.

-### App name

-The working title for Half-Empty was procrastinate.
-You will see many files and folders with that name.